cose-wg/cose-spec/draft-schaad-cose.md

 needs to impose restrictions on how the CBOR Encoder needs to work.
 We have managed to narrow it down to the following restrictions:

-* The restriction applies only the encoding the Sig_structure.
+* The restriction applies to the encoding the Sig_structure, the Enc_structure, and the MAC_structure.

 * The rules for Canonical CBOR (Section 3.9 of RFC 7049) MUST be used in these locations.
 The main rule that needs to be enforced is that all lengths in these structures MUST be encoded such that they are encoded using definite lengths and the minimum length encoding is used.

+* All parsers used SHOULD fail on both parsing and generation if the same key is used twice in a map.

 # IANA Considerations